Microchipping Your Dog: Your Questions Answered

-How long do I have to get my new dog microchipped
+When do I have to get my dog microchipped?

 The process of microchipping a dog is similar to that of an injection.
-It is very quick, so for most dogs it causes little to no discomfort.
-The chip is inserted under the skin between the shoulder blades, where it will stay completely unnoticed by your dog.
+It is very quick, so for most dogs, it causes little to no discomfort.
+The presence of the chip, under the skin between the shoulder blades, will be completely unnoticed by your dog.

 The physical microchip is only part of the process.
-You also need to register your details on a database, such as Petlog, and keep them up to date.
+You also need to register your details on a database, such as www.petlog.org.uk, and keep them up to date.
 The information will include:

 - Your full name, address and contact details

 - The license number of your dog’s breeder and the local authority in which they are licensed (if applicable)

 - Your dog’s unique identification number, name, gender, breed, date of birth, colours and markings

 Be aware that having your dog micro-chipped at the vets does not mean the details are automatically uploaded to the database.
 If you’ve just had your dog microchipped, take a few moments to check the database.
 And remember, your records must always be updated if you move home or change your phone number.

 Worryingly, a study by Dogs Trust stated less than 10 percent of dog owners see updating microchip details as a priority when moving to a new house.
 Updating your records online takes less than five minutes.
 This is the same amount of time it takes to make a cup of tea, so there’s no excuse!